 How to create YouTube cards

-To add an annotation to a video you have uploaded, first navigate to the My Videos page on YouTube.
-From here, find the video you want to edit and select "Edit".
+To add a card to a video you have uploaded, first navigate to the YouTube Studio page.
+From here, find the content you want to edit and select "Details"

 Now paste your link in the input field and make any customizations or adjustments as prompted.
-Finish by the selecting "Create card".
+Finish by selecting "Save".
 All done!